BenjaminBld/chess_application/README.md

 ### Step 4: Run the game script

-Use the command: python ChessGame.py or if you have both Python 2 and Python 3 installed, use: python3 ChessGame.py
+Use the command: 'python main.py' or if you have both Python 2 and Python 3 installed, use: 'python3 main.py'
 ## Gameplay

 The game starts with a menu that allows you to choose the mode of play.
 You can play against the AI or watch the AI play against itself.
 When playing against the AI, you also have the option to choose your side (white, black or random choice).